 1880(30th of Nisan, 5640): Twenty-year old Fanny Adler, the wife of Moses Adler and the sister of Selig Selbiger, a Jewish peddler from Prussia, passed away today.

-1880: “York Minister,” published today recounted the history of this English city includes an account of the attacks made on the Jews during the reign of Richard the Lionhearted.
+1880: “York Minister,” an article published today recounting the history of this English city includes an account of the attacks made on the Jews during the reign of Richard the Lionhearted.
 The recounting includes a graphic description of the suffering and death of 500 Jewish citizens at the hands of mob more concerned with not paying their debts and stealing from the Children of Israel than anything else

 1881: Isabella Benjamin and David Moses Dyte gave birth to Henry Charles Dyte.